aplteam/Tatin/docs/Server-TipsAndTricks.md

 #### Main namespaces

-There are four ordinary namespace that contain all the Tatin code:
+There are four ordinary namespaces that contain all the Tatin code:

 `Admin`

 : Contains helpers useful to administrate Tatin, for example creating a new version, performing maintenance tasks etc.

+: This is all about development.

 `Client`